nigelcharman/ombfw-videos/updating-omb-status-script.md

   cy: 76
   size: 40
 )
-To see a legend with the meaning of each colour, click on the vertical ellipses in the top right.
+To see a legend with all the colours, click on the vertical ellipses in the top right.

 ---
 ![](Field Maps Kebab Menu.png)